louietsai/CarND-Kidnapped-Vehicle-Project/README.md

 After prediction step, the vehicle implements Update step.
 In this step, particles are assigned with weights corresponding to their prediction.

 ## Project Results
+couple tests were done for different number of particles.
+Some hotspot functions are also identifed via a perf profiler.

+here is a result for a test with 20 particles

 ![20 particles][P20]

+here is a result for a test with 2000 particle

 ![2000 paricles][P2000]

+many tests with different number of particles are conducted. the system time doesn't increase when there are few than 500 partciles,and the error rate doesn't decrease too much with > 500 particles. nearest neighbor algorithms may not work well when there are too many particles, so I used 500 particles in the end.

+![result][RS]

 ![profiling_result][VT]